-I have been on a red moon cycle for the past three years – ever since I began tracking my cycle.
+I have been on a red moon cycle for the past four years—ever since I began tracking my cycle.

-When I first found this out, I wanted to know how to “fix” it, and get my cycle back in sync with the moon.
-What I didn’t realise was, it didn’t need fixing, and I was already very much in sync with her.
+When I first found this out, I wanted to know how to “fix” it and get my cycle back in sync with the moon.
+I didn’t realize that it didn’t need fixing, and I was already very much in sync with her.

-But then I started to read more about white moon and red moon cycles.
-I began to deepen my understanding of my own cycle, as well as the moon’s.
+But then I started to read more about the white moon and red moon cycles.
+I began to deepen my understanding of my own cycle, as well as the moons.

-I realised that being on a red moon cycle made complete sense for where I was (and still am) in my life today.
+I realized that being on a red moon cycle made complete sense for where I was (and still am) in my life today.
 My focus is on continual self-learning and inner growth.
 I’m deeply in communion with creativity.
-I’ve been growing and nourishing a business that centres on empowering women.
+I’ve been growing and nourishing a business that centers on empowering women.

 Can I see kids in my future?
 Maybe someday.
-But right now, my attention and energy is elsewhere.
+But right now, my attention and energy are elsewhere.
 And that’s beautiful.
-The same way desiring to be a mother, and devoting your energy to nurturing your children is.
+The same way desiring to be a mother and devoting your energy to nurturing your children is.